Kentucky Equality Federation: Denied marriage licenses

 In February 2009 Palmer organized gay and lesbian couples going to county court clerks offices in Kentucky to apply for a same-sex marriage license only to be denied.
 Palmer told the media his intention was to raise awareness of Kentucky's ban on same-sex marriages.
 The action was condemned by the Family Foundation of Kentucky, which Palmer dismissed as "another example of how so-called family organizations are some of the most useless, money-hungry scams in the world with their bizarre and all-encompassing 'gay fetish.'"
 Palmer later organized churches refusing to sign marriage licenses until gay marriage was recognized in Kentucky.

 Federal hate crime conviction

 On March 15, 2012, the Kentucky State Police assisted the FBI in arresting David Jenkins, Anthony Jenkins, Mable Jenkins, and Alexis Jenkins of Partridge, Kentucky, for the beating of Kevin Pennington during a late-night attack in April 2011 at Kingdom Come State Park, near Cumberland.
 The push came from the gay-rights group Kentucky Equality Federation, whose president, Jordan Palmer, began lobbying Washington, D.C., to prosecute after stating he had no confidence in the Harlan County Commonwealth's Attorney to act.
 "I think the case's notoriety may have derived in large part from the Kentucky Equality Federation efforts," said Kerry Harvey, the U.S. Attorney for the Eastern District of Kentucky.
-Mable Jenkins and Alexis Jenkins plead guilty.
+Mable Jenkins and Alexis Jenkins pleaded guilty.